This post contains affiliate links.

 This increased potency can be achieved by simply adding lemon juice, kosher salt, or even citric acid-based essential oils.

-Dad’s Tip: Neat vinegar is more effective when it is applied warm and is especially good at lifting hard water stains.
+Dad’s Tip: Neat vinegar is more effective when it is applied warmly and is especially good at lifting hard water stains.

 To clean the bowl below the waterline simply turn off the water supply and flush the toilet.